hpc-carpentry/tuning_lammps/_episodes/02-hardware-performance.md

 ## Accelerating performance

-To speed up a calculation in a computer you can either use a processor with higher clock-speed or use multiple processors to do parallel processing.
+To speed up a calculation in a computer you can either use a faster processor or use multiple processors to do parallel processing.
 Increasing clock-speed indefinitely is not possible, so the best option is to explore parallel computing.
 Conceptually this is simple: partition the job into small independent pieces and assign each independent part to different CPU core to do the computations in parallel, hence you get the speed-up.

 Though conceptually this is simple, in practice this involves many complications.
 Consider the case when you are having just a single CPU core, associated RAM (primary memory: faster access of data), hard disk (secondary memory: slower access of data), input (keyboard, mouse) and output devices (screen).